 Originating on the western slopes of the Cascades near the Mountain Loop Highway in eastern Snohomish County and flowing into Port Susan and Puget Sound near the city of Stanwood, the Stillaguamish River—including the North and South forks—is small compared to many other Washington rivers.
 Yet due to seriously endangered runs of wild Chinook and other fish species, impacts on Stillaguamish salmon play a major role in fisheries management throughout the Puget Sound Region and beyond.

-Habitat restoration is also a priority for WDFW, the Stillaguamish Tribe of Indians, and many other partners within the watershed.
+Habitat restoration is a priority for WDFW, the Stillaguamish Tribe of Indians, and many other partners within the watershed.
 Projects such as restoration of the Stillaguamish estuary at the state’s Leque Island Unit of Skagit Wildlife Area and the tribe’s zis z ba property are returning lands diked and developed by early settlers into functioning intertidal marsh to support juvenile Chinook and other species from waterfowl to bull trout.

 Learn more in our video: To the Tides: Restoration at Leque Island and on our Leque Island Restoration Project webpage.

-Stillaguamish Integrated Conservation and Rebuilding (SICoR) Project
+Stillaguamish Integrated Conservation and Rebuilding (SICoR) project

 The number of natural-origin Chinook salmon returning to the Stillaguamish watershed has been declining since the 1980s and has been lower than the critical threshold for species sustainability established by the National Marine Fisheries Service (NMFS) in 2018.

-In response, WDFW has dedicated an integrated, focused effort to contribute to the conservation and recovery of Chinook salmon within the Stillaguamish ecosystem, with the creation of the Stillaguamish Integrated Conservation and Rebuilding (SICoR – pronounced “sigh-core”) Project.
+In response, WDFW has dedicated an integrated, focused effort to contribute to the conservation and recovery of Chinook salmon within the Stillaguamish ecosystem, with the creation of the Stillaguamish Integrated Conservation and Rebuilding (SICoR – pronounced “sigh-core”) project.

 This cross-program project is a high priority for the Department and for WDFW’s North Puget Sound Region (Region 4).